SaferSocietyGroup/videoplayer/README.md

-# NetClean Video Player
+# SSG Video Player
   Multi process video player for windows.

 ## License
-  NetClean Video Player is released under the GPL version 2 license.
+  SSG Video Player is released under the GPL version 2 license.
 See LICENSE for more information.

 ## Requirements
   * ffmpeg 2.1